r5py/r5py/docs/user-guide/installation/installation.md

 If you installed *r5py* using `conda` or `mamba`, an appropriate version of OpenJDK has been installed as a dependency, and you are ready to go.
-If you used `pip`, or installed *r5py* manually, please install a JDK, for instance, [OpenJDK](https://openjdk.org/).
+If you used `pip`, or installed *r5py* manually, please install a JDK, for instance [OpenJDK](https://openjdk.org/).

 Consider installing it from your system’s package manager, or the official